 Life and then fatigue.

 Joy and then unspeakable sorrow.

 In a nutshell, it’s life, and it’s universal.

-I see the same seasons happening here with my BAM consulting friends and their families.
+I see the same seasons happening here with my BAM friends and their families.
 I am constantly reminded living here that I have a constant source of shelter in the changing seasons – Jesus.
 I honestly can’t fathom making it through a day without Him.
 Yet, the vast majority of these people are still unreached.

 People have no concept of who Jesus is, what He did for them on that cross so many years ago, and what He still desires to do today.
 That is why we are here.
 To show the world what living for Jesus, trusting Him through every season, looks like.